 One of the things that makes Bentonville such a charming small town is its bustling city square.
 The clothing stores, boutiques, and other specialty shops that encircle the flower-filled green square in the heart of Bentonville have evolved over the years.
 But the walkable downtown is reminiscent of life in the early 1960s when the candy-striped awning first rolled out over the red brick sidewalk in front of Walton’s Five and Dime.

 As you explore the 16-block historic Third Street District, you’ll discover art galleries, clothing boutiques, and specialty shops.
-Some of my favorite places to visit are KYYA Chocolate, Label Boutique, and The Spice and Tea Exchange.
+Some of my favorite places to visit are Art on the Square, Label Boutique, and The Spice and Tea Exchange.
 And I always try to bring my furry kids a little something from Three Dog Bakery.
-South of the Bentonville Town Square, other fun shops include The Fancy Frog Boutique, Two Friends Bookstore, and The Cigar District.
+South of the Bentonville Town Square, other fun shops include Two Friends Bookstore and The Cigar District.

 From late spring through mid-fall, the downtown square hosts a farmers market every Saturday.
 Purchase fresh, locally grown fruits and vegetables like juicy peaches, sweet berries, and heirloom tomatoes, or grab a bite while enjoying live music and other attractions.